 Now the big test!
 Having never had the opportunity to try their chicken beforehand, we had never tasted their breading or their chicken (secret stuff).
 We were ready!
 So our Chef Barry Yates set the Collectramatic to their current setting of 350F for 12 minutes and 30 seconds.

 We pulled a full rack of breaded chicken from the refrigerator after one hour.
 Needless to say, the breading was fully set as opposed to when you bread and place it directly into the fryer.
 In went the chicken, the lid was closed & locked and we pressed the start button.

 As the time ticked away we waited patiently waited as the Collectramatic pressure fryer went to work, not knowing how this breaded/refrigerated chicken would turn out.

-The alarm sounds.
+The buzzer sounds.
 We pull the chicken.
 I look at Barry and he looks at me.
-The chicken appears much darker than we are used to and we look at the customer to gauge his reaction.
+The chicken appears much darker than we are used to, and we look at the customer to gauge his reaction.
 Nothing.